-Fort Carroll and its trading post were established 1874 by the Diamond R Transportation Company, of which Matthew Carroll was a founder, to move freight and passengers from the docks on the Missouri River to Helena, Montana.
+Fort Carroll and its trading post were established in 1874 by the Diamond R Transportation Company to move freight and passengers from the docks on the Missouri River to Helena, Montana.
+The post was named for Matthew Carroll, one of the company’s founders.
 The plan was to replace Fort Sheridan (also called Kerchival City Post) and challenge Fort Benton as a transportation and supply center.
-The steamboat landing was also called Carroll Landing. it was garrisoned by 7th U.S. Infantry in the summers of 1874 and 1875.
-The town of Carroll, Montana soon sprung up at the landing.
+The steamboat landing was also called Carroll Landing.
+The 7th U.S. Infantry garrisoned the post in the summers of 1874 and 1875.
+The town of Carroll, Montana, soon sprung up at the landing.
 It no longer exists today.

 The landing was situated in a stand of cottonwoods whose banks were about a foot above the water.
-Joseph Kipp had a trading post here from 1880 to 1882 which consisted of trade store, storehouse and a residence.
+Joseph Kipp had a trading post here from 1880 to 1882, which consisted of a trade store, storehouse, and residence.
 Both the town and fort were abandoned in 1882.

-It was located about 30 miles above the mouth of the Mussleshell River on the Missouri River in present-day Fergus County.
+It was located about 30 miles above the mouth of the Musselshell River on the Missouri River in present-day Fergus County.